istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 securing egress traffic and showed how you can prevent the attacks using Istio.

-In this installment, I compare secure control of egress traffic in Istio with alternative solutions such as using Kubernetes Network Policies and legacy egress proxies/firewalls.
+In this installment, I compare secure control of egress traffic in Istio with alternative solutions such as using Kubernetes Network Policies and legacy egress proxies and firewalls.
 Finally, I describe the performance considerations regarding the secure control of egress traffic in Istio.

 ## Alternative solutions for egress traffic control